SwannedLakee/sysadmin-prompt.bash/README.md

 =====

 [1] "anywhere": currently this is only tested on recent-ish Linux+bash combos (ca. 2017 onwards), and works best with at least a few POSIX tools around.
-No GNU dependencies.
-Pull requests for portability will be accepted, including for older bash versions, but this project isn't meant for POSIX sh or zsh or other shells (if you can run better shells, by which I mean fish, it's probably a host you can configure freely, right?).
-Contributors please take care with performance hits on the prompt_command function.
+It doesn't depend on GNU stuff.
+Pull requests for portability will be accepted, including for older bash versions, but this project isn't meant for POSIX sh or zsh or other shells (if you can run better shells, it's probably a host you can configure freely and run fish, right?).
+Contributors please take care with performance hits in the prompt_command function.